YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 Yet, we are still able to accomplish quite a lot.
 <br/>
 Much more than we think we can.
-<br/><br/><br/>
+<br/><br/>
 There is the classic saying that _"Practice makes Perfect"_.
 <br/>This is partly true, because it's also that _"Practice also makes you Permanent"_.
 <br/><br/>
-Now usually comes the part saying that we need to do _deliberate practice_ consistently for many years.
+Now usually comes the part saying that we need to do _Deliberate Practice_ consistently for many years.
-The thing is that there are manifold ways to practice deliberately.
+The thing is that there are multitude of ways to practice deliberately.
-It's much easier said than done, since there are an infinite number of ways to learn work smart.
+There is no one size fits all formula applicable to all domains.
-There is no one size fits all formula for all domains.
-Also, people are different.
+And of course - people are different.
 <br/><br/>
 I'd like this article to focus on a single _deliberate practice_ side - I  call it _"Train Your Own Netural Technique"_ technique.
 <br/><br/>